 The Benefits of Using Aircon Dry Mode

 - It saves power and electricity consumption - When you use the dry mode, your unit starts consuming less power and energy, giving you reduced electricity consumption at home.
-This is yet another cost-effective way that you can do to conserve electricity and save a few hundred bucks off your monthly electricity bill.
+This is yet another cost-effective way to conserve electricity and save a few hundred bucks off your monthly electricity bill.

-If you’re looking for a professional, reliable and highly trusted aircon service provider, drop us a call here at Luce Aircon!
-Our friendly aircon experts and technicians are ready to assist you anytime for all your air conditioner needs.
+If you’re looking for a professional, reliable, and highly trusted aircon service provider in Singapore, then drop us a call here at Luce Aircon!
+Our friendly aircon experts and technicians are ready to assist you anytime with all your air conditioner needs.
 We do it all — from general servicing and repairs to scheduled maintenance to chemical washing and gas top-ups.

 To book an appointment, just call or message our AC operators today.